Thames Water How can a red light in Leeds green-light a super sewer in London?

 long tunnel

-A new “super sewer” that is 7.2m in diameter is being built along a 25km length of the river Thames at an estimated cost of £4.3 billion.
+A new “super sewer” that is 7.2m in diameter has been built along a 25km length of the River Thames at an estimated cost of £4.5 billion.
 The sewer runs from Acton in the West connecting to Beckton Sewage Works in the East via the existing Lee Tunnel.
-Excess surface water run-off during periods of heavy rainfall will no longer result in raw sewage flowing into river, instead the Victorian sewers will over-flow into the Tideway Tunnel and channelled to the Beckton Sewage Treatment Works at a rate that can be processed.
+Excess surface water run-off during periods of heavy rainfall will no longer result in raw sewage flowing into river, instead the Victorian sewers will over-flow into the Thames Tideway Tunnel and channeled to the Beckton Sewage Treatment Works at a rate that can be processed.

 Currently there is an overflow of sewage into the river roughly fifty times each year.
-The Tideway project aims is to reduce this to a maximum of four times per year.
-The additional capacity provided by this super-sewer should ensure that London, and the River Thames, remain clean for use for another 100 years.
+The Tideway project's aim is to reduce this to a maximum of four times per year.
+The additional capacity provided by this super sewer should ensure that London, and the River Thames, remain clean for use for at least another 120 years.

 Approach